1. Purpose and Scope

 The author of this policy is considered the owner and has the responsibility for updating it whenever changes are dictated by the work.
 In addition, an annual review of this policy will be conducted by the Vice President of Engineering to ensure that it remains appropriate considering any relevant changes to the law, organizational policies, and/or contractual obligations.

-As specified in the Highwire Administrative Manual, all changes to an ISMS document must be made using “Track changes,” making visible only the revisions to the previous version, either showing them in red text or strikeout.
+As specified in the Highwire Document and Data Control Policy, all changes to an ISMS document must be made using "Track changes," making visible only the revisions to the previous version, either showing them in red text or strikeout.
 In addition, for reference, all previous versions of an ISMS document are stored on the personal user drive of the Highwire Vice President of Compliance.
 The versioning history for this document is defined in the table below: